Data Centers in Costa Rica

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers are concentrated in and around the capital, San José.
-This location provides low-latency connectivity to the country's financial, technology, and government sectors, supporting real-time applications and services.
+Proximity To Key Business Districts: Data centers are concentrated near San Jose and Alajuela.
+This proximity provides low-latency access to the nation's financial core and several high-tech free trade zones.

 Natural Disaster Risk